Balcony Standing Water: Signs, Reasons, Impacts, How to Fix

 Written By Adam Paul – Waterproofing Expert

-The definition of balcony standing water is water remaining on the balcony floor without draining it properly.
-The minimum height of the balcony standing water is 3-5 mm (0.12-0.20 inches) and the main 5 reasons are poor drainage system, inadequate slope, clogged drainage pipes, poor waterproofing, or structural defects.
+The standing water in the balcony is water remaining on the balcony floor without draining properly.
+The minimum height of pooling water in the balcony is 3-5 mm (0.12-0.20 inches), and the main 5 reasons are a poor drainage system, inadequate slope, clogged drainage pipes, poor waterproofing, or structural defects.

 balcony-standing-water

-What are the 5 Signs of Standing Water in the Balcony?
+What are the 5 Signs of Pooling Water in the Balcony?

-Here are the 5 signs of standing water in a balcony, including both visible and invisible indicators we often diagnose at Aqviz during waterproofing inspections.
+Here are the 5 signs of pooling water in a balcony, including both visible and invisible indicators we often diagnose at Aqviz during waterproofing inspections.

 1. Ponding or puddles after rain: Ponding water is a visible sign of standing water on the balcony.
 Ponding occurs due to water remaining on the balcony surface for hours or days after rain instead of draining off.